PAIDiPaidThis.com

 Single storey extension cost UK: the per square metre reality

 A single storey rear extension is the classic way to open up a kitchen or add a bright family room.
 Builders often quote a rough per square metre rate, but that number hides as much as it tells you.
-The real prices below come from actual prices, so you can sense-check any quote against what homeowners have genuinely paid.
+It usually covers the shell and little else, so two homeowners can be given the same rate and end up with bills thousands apart once the kitchen, glazing and groundworks are added.
+The real prices on this page come from what people have actually paid, so you can sense-check any quote against genuine outcomes rather than a headline figure.

 The quick version